Birth Defects Information System

 - Conduct scientific investigations and surveys of the causes, mortality, methods of treatment, prevention, and cure for birth defects

 - Modify, as necessary, the birth defects information system through demonstration projects

 What are the conditions included in the Minnesota Birth Defects Information System?

 For more information on these conditions, visit the CYSHN Diseases and Conditions Identified in Children.

 Aortic Valve Stenosis, Atrial Septal Defect, Coarctation of the Aorta, Common Truncus, Ebstein’s Anomaly, Endocardial Cushion Defect (AV Canal), Hypoplastic Left Heart Syndrome, Patent Ductus Arteriosus, Pulmonary Valve Atresia and Stenosis, Single Ventricle, Tetralogy of Fallot, Transposition of the Great Arteries, Tricuspid Valve Atresia and Stenosis, Ventricular Septal Defect, Total Anomalous Venus Return (New for 2013)

 Biliary Atresia, Esophageal Atresia, Hirschsprung Disease, Pyloric Stenosis, Rectal and Large Intestinal Atresia / Stenosis

 Bladder Exstrophy, Hypospadias and Epispadias, Obstructive Genitourinary Defect, Renal agenesis/Hypoplasia

 Congenital Hip Dislocation, Diaphragmatic Hernia, Gastroschisis, Omphalocele, Reduction Deformity: Lower Limbs, Reduction Deformity: Upper Limbs

-Choanal Atresia, Cleft Lip and Palate, Cleft Lip Without Cleft Plate
+Choanal Atresia, Cleft Lip with and without Palate, Cleft Plate